Konichiwawa/World-Happiness-Analysis/README.md

 ## Steps & Tools
 - Python/Jupyter Notebook was used to wrangle the data, conduct analysis, and visualize the results.
-- Tableau was used to create a storyboard that includes key charts and results of the project.
+- Tableau was used to create a storyboard that includes key charts and information relverant to the final results of the project.

 ## Resources
 - [World Happiness Report](https://www.kaggle.com/datasets/unsdsn/world-happiness)